-- Do not leave your car running in the parking lot while picking up or dropping off your children. - Please have your picture ID available during pick up at the center. - Children will be released only to a parent/ guardian or to designated persons whose names are listed on the Authorization for Pick Up Form.
+- Do not leave your car running in the parking lot while picking up or dropping off your children. - Please have your picture ID available during pick up at the center. - names are listed on the Authorization for Pick Up Form.